camunda/camunda-docs/docs/self-managed/connectors-deployment/connectors-configuration.md

 ### Default secret provider

 :::caution
-By default, all environment variables can be used as connector secrets.
+By default, all environment variables can be used as Connector secrets.
 :::

-To limit the environment that can be accessed by the default secret provider, please configure a prefix, for example:
+To limit the environment that can be accessed by the default secret provider, configure a prefix.
+For example:

 ```bash
 export CAMUNDA_CONNECTOR_SECRETPROVIDER_ENVIRONMENT_PREFIX='SUPER_SECRETS_'